- Address not resolved

 If an exception needs to me made in the firewall, our RVXBRagent needs port 9103 and the Bacula process needs port 9102.

-Using a telnet command, from Diagnostics > Run, can help determine if something is blocking the port that the client is running on. telnet [client address] [port] (for example, 9102).
+Using a telnet command, on the Support tab, can help determine if something is blocking the port that the client is running on telnet

 You might simply try uninstalling and installing the backup agent again.